batchnz/craft/README.md

 ### Installation

-1. Create a new project via composer, replacing 'myproject' with the desired project directory name
+#### Create a new project via composer

+Replace 'myproject' with the desired project directory name

 ```sh
 fin rc composer create-project batch/craft myproject --remove-vcs
 ```
 **Note:** We recommend using Docksal's [fin rc](https://docs.docksal.io/fin/fin-help/#run-cli) and [fin exec](https://docs.docksal.io/fin/fin-help/#exec) commands, which will execute the commands on a standalone 'cli' container mapped to the current directory.
 This ensures the commands will run even if Composer or NPM are not installed locally.

 The `--remove-vcs` flag will removes the batch/craft git metadata so this will be ready for use in a project repository.

-2. Update the docksal configuration
+####Update the docksal configuration

 Edit  `.docksal/docksal.env` and set the Virtual Host domains to match the local host name you want to use eg. craftstarter.batch